hplp/ai-hardware-project-alex-rumali-mehedi/Final_Report.md

 In this project, 80% of the collected EEG data was allocated for the training phase, while the remaining 20% was reserved for testing, ensuring data separation for robust model evaluation.
 During the testing phase, the EEG feature set was classified into two categories: apnea and non-apnea.
 Cross-validation is employed to prevent overfitting and to validate the classifier’s accuracy.
 This involved computing metrics such as accuracy, sensitivity, and specificity for individual subjects.

 Once the model is optimized, its parameters, including weights and decision boundaries, are exported for hardware implementation.
 The software stage ensures the model achieves high accuracy and reliability before transitioning to hardware.
-The model is developed and trained in MATLAB due to its comprehensive signal processing and machine learning libraries.
+The model is developed and trained in MATLAB.

 ## Exporting Trained Model Parameters
 Once the SVM classifier is trained and validated, the key parameters (support vectors, coefficients, and biases) are exported.
 These parameters are later used in the hardware implementation stage to replicate the classification logic on FPGA hardware.